jamesdhope/hugo_blog/content/post/watsonx-langchain-tool-agent/2024-07-13-watsonx-langchain-tool-agent.markdown

 date: 2024-07-13
 ---

-The watsonx.ai Chat Completitions API now provides support for building Tool-Agents using the watsonx BaseChatModel.
+The watsonx.ai BaseChatModel supports integration with LangChain for building LangChain Tool-Agents.

 The following code demonstrates a watsonx language model deciding which tools to invoke; the invocation of the selected tools; and then a final call to the watsonx language model with the response from the tools.
 Tools may be any call out to an external API or service such as a database or embeddings store, and LangChain provides additional support for this.